linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 - If you would like to know your account's limits or want to increase the number of entities you can create, the best way is to get that information through a support ticket.

 ### The Let’s Encrypt secret request was not successful
-For each cluster with the Application Platform for LKE enabled, a Let’s Encrypt certificate will be requested.
-If the certificate is not ready within 30 minutes, the installation of the Application Platform will fail.
+For each cluster with the App Platform for LKE enabled, a Let’s Encrypt certificate will be requested.
+If the certificate is not ready within 30 minutes, the installation of the App Platform will fail.
 Run the following command to see if the certificate is created:

 ```bash
 kubectl get secret -n istio-system